Skip to main content

 CT State Housatonic Career Closet Provides Students With Free Professional Attire

-Connecticut State Community College Housatonic’s Office of Career Services recently hosted its Spring 2026 Career Closet Days, providing students with free access to professional attire to support interview readiness and career preparation.
+Connecticut State Community College (CT State) Housatonic’s Office of Career Services recently hosted its Spring 2026 Career Closet Days, providing students with free access to professional attire to support interview readiness and career preparation.

 Held Feb.
 10–11 in Lafayette Hall, the two-day event offered gently used professional clothing — including suits, blazers, dress shirts, blouses, trousers, skirts and shoes — at no cost to students.